Blog | Auckland Micro Wedding Venues - The Complete Guide

 Ocean Groove Cruises

-Potluck Receptions
+Potluck receptions

 Are they tacky, or are they clever?
 The concept is controversial as heck, but becoming increasingly more common.